SatSale/SatSale/README.md

 ```

 ## Embed Donation Button
-Now embed the donation button into your website
+Now embed the donation button into your website:
 ```html
 <iframe src="http://YOUR_SERVER_IP:8000/" style="margin: 0 auto;display:block;height:300px;border:none;overflow:hidden;" scrolling="no"></iframe>
 ```

 ## Using a Subdomain with nginx & certbot (HTTPS)
-If your website uses https, then you can see your donation button at `http://YOUR_SERVER_IP:8000/` but not in the embeded iframe.
+Embedded iframes are easy if your site only uses HTTP.
+But if your site uses https, then you can likely see your donation button at `http://YOUR_SERVER_IP:8000/` but not in the embeded iframe.
 It is best that we create a new subdomain like `btcpyment.yoursite.com` from which we can serve payments.
 If you use nginx, you can create a new file `/etc/nginx/sites-enabled/BTCpyment`:
 ```
 server {
     listen 80;